 Exam Board: Edexcel

-Minimum 5 GCSEs at grade C or appropriate vocational qualification at Level 2.
+You will need a minimum of grade 4’s in English and Maths plus three other GCSEs at grade C, or appropriate vocational qualification at Level 2.

 What will I study?

 You will complete a total of 18 units across 2 years.

 You will undertake 6 compulsory block weeks of work experience during the course.
 You can choose whether you work alongside health professionals at Central Manchester Hospitals, in local Primary and High Schools, with older people in residential care homes or in local Surestart nurseries.